jcng75/lab/kubernetes/linkding/notes.md

     - Sign in with those credentials

 After following all these steps, we saw the result of a fully functioning linkding!

+Outside of the scope of the course, I thought that it would be nice to add a persistent storage to the linkding application.
+To figure out the `mountPath`, I looked into the linkding [install-linkding.sh](https://github.com/sissbruecker/linkding/blob/master/install-linkding.sh#L23) script.
+It indicated that by default, it set the mountPath to `/etc/linkding/data`.

+Once running the apply on the `storage.yaml` file followed by updating the deployment, the PersistentVolume claim was configured and mounted onto the linkding pod.

+I verified that the linkding storage was persistent by creating the super user with the command documented above and then removing the deployment with `kubectl delete deployments.app -n linkding linkding`.
+From there, once I reran the `kubectl apply -f deployment.yaml` file, I was still able to log in with the user created!